 To show your brand’s unique capabilities and stand out from your competitors, you need to define your terroir.
 What sets you apart?
 How are you different from your competitors?
 What makes you, you?

-How can you define the terroir of your brand?
+How do you define your terroir?

 In this hypercompetitive world with so much focus on content, it’s crucial to be real and to stand out for being you.
 Consumers want unique experiences.
 They want to know you and what you stand for.
 How are you distinct from the masses, the generic brands, the impersonal entities?
 What ethos do you stand by?

 Terroir sets a wine apart.
 It celebrates its origin and unique identity.
-Define your brand’s terroir and let it flavour everything you do.
+Define your terroir and let it flavour everything you do.